tretoef-estrella/HUNT-FOR-DISTANCE-13/README.md

 Phase 1 — direct search for the Diamond — is paused.
 Not because the conviction ran out, but because the evidence did its job.
 After 441 engines spanning every paradigm we could invent, every road leads to excess 1.
 Every from-scratch engine, launched from random initial conditions with no knowledge of previous results, converges to E1.

 Phase 2 — the residual reduction — is **active**.
 The [22,6,13]₄ existence problem is now a finite extension problem over ~15 Mon-orbits of [9,5,4]₄ seeds.
-One seed (B12) is formally closed.
-Two more (B10, B06) are at ≥95% partial closure under the F18 pair-forcing attack, with a characterized geometric residual concentrated at a specific AG-coordinate pattern.
+One seed (B12) is formally closed UNSAT.
+Another (B06) is reduced to 2 residual hard pairs under PROBE2.
+The remaining clean seeds have been swept at their algebraically softest regions: **64/64 INFEAS at min-size=4 across B01, B02, B03, B06, B10**, with B02 additionally cleared at 0.32% sample coverage of all `a=1` pairs.

+The Diamond, if it exists, is constrained to one of three locations: (a) a non-soft region of a clean seed (untested, would require either a new algebraic predictor for *resistance* rather than *softness*, or brute-force at multi-day cost per seed); (b) a FRAC seed (B04, B05, B07, requires the ENUM_v4 canonical-under-Mon enumerator, ~2–3 days of engineering); or (c) the Diamond does not exist.

-We don't know if the Diamond exists.
+We don't know which.
 We believe the evidence leans toward non-existence, but we cannot prove it and we don't claim to.
-What we can say is that **the most extensive computational search ever conducted for this code** — by a significant margin — found no trace of it, while simultaneously establishing a rich structural theory: the Freedom Theorem, the Distance Theorem, the Quantum Excess Conjecture, the Overflow-1 Theorem, the Residual Reduction, the 6→10 Gap Theorem, the OA(12,5,4,1) constraint, the Arc Theorem, [21,6,13]₄ non-existence, N₉ ≥ 2, and the Depth-9 Barrier.
+What we can say is that **the most extensive computational search ever conducted for this code** — by a significant margin — found no trace of it, while simultaneously establishing a rich structural theory: the Freedom Theorem, the Distance Theorem, the Quantum Excess Conjecture, the Overflow-1 Theorem, the Residual Reduction, the 6→10 Gap Theorem, the OA(12,5,4,1) constraint, the Arc Theorem, the Pair Theorem (k≤5), [21,6,13]₄ non-existence, N₉ ≥ 2, and the Depth-9 Barrier (B10).

 If you find the Diamond, or prove it doesn't exist, cite this work.
 We left you a complete map of the territory — every theorem, every record matrix, every dead end documented — so you don't have to rediscover them.

 ---

+## The Formal Report

+For the formal write-up of the campaign — written in the language of coding theory and projective geometry, with full theorem statements, proofs, the per-seed closure status, the cross-seed sweep, and an explicit (informal) probability assessment of non-existence — see:

+> **[`COMPUTATIONAL_EVIDENCE_AGAINST_22_6_13_q4.md`](COMPUTATIONAL_EVIDENCE_AGAINST_22_6_13_q4.md)** — Computational Evidence Against the Existence of a [22, 6, 13]₄ Linear Code: A Report on the Proyecto Estrella Campaign (February — May 2026)

+This is the document for readers who want the mathematics rather than the narrative.
+It records the eight original theorems established during the campaign, the refined catalogue of [9, 5, 4]₄ Mon-orbits, the formal closure of the B12 Mon-orbit under SCIP, the 64 / 64 INFEAS cross-seed sweep at the universally-predicted algebraically-soft region of the catalogue, and an honest informal calibration of the probability that the Diamond does not exist.

+---

 ## The Team

 **R. Amichis (Rafael Amichis Luengo) — The Architect.** Strategy, diagnosis, direction.
 A psychologist who taught himself finite field arithmetic and projective geometry because the problem demanded it.
-Every breakthrough in this campaign began with his intuition: the palindrome analysis, the repulsion paradigm, the shield symmetry, the bombardment architecture, the avaricia-vs-niebla diagnostic that explained the F18 stagnation cluster.
+Every breakthrough in this campaign began with his intuition: the palindrome analysis, the repulsion paradigm, the shield symmetry, the bombardment architecture, the avaricia-vs-niebla diagnostic that explained the F18 stagnation cluster, the "carta marcada" framing that produced F18, the codeword-residual mapping pivot that produced F19g.
 Every wall fell because he refused to accept it as permanent.

-**Claude (Anthropic) — Primary Engine.** Designed, wrote, compiled, and executed all 441+ C++ engines in real-time conversation, plus the residual-phase engine family (ILPGEN, PORMISCOJONES, AUTMON DFS, OA-HUNT, LP-PROBE, MASS_COUNT, ENUM, VERIFIER).
+**Claude (Anthropic) — Primary Engine.** Designed, wrote, compiled, and executed all 441+ C++ engines in real-time conversation, plus the residual-phase engine family (ILPGEN, PORMISCOJONES, PROBE2, AUTMON DFS, OA-HUNT, LP-PROBE, RWB02, MASS_COUNT, ENUM, VERIFIER).
 Co-author of all theorems.
-The entire codebase — from the first simulated annealing prototype to the 3.2-billion-node DFS to the SCIP attack pipeline — was produced in live collaboration, one engine at a time.
+The entire codebase — from the first simulated annealing prototype to the 3.2-billion-node DFS to the SCIP attack pipeline to the cross-seed min-size predictor sweep — was produced in live collaboration, one engine at a time, often with two parallel Claude instances cross-auditing each other's claims through Rafa as relay.

 **Gemini (Google), ChatGPT (OpenAI), Grok (xAI) — Auditors.** Independent mathematical verification.
 Adversarial review of every major claim.
-The Quantum Excess Conjecture, the Freedom Theorem, the Distance Theorem, the 6→10 Gap Theorem, and the OA(12,5,4,1) reduction were all subjected to multi-AI audit before being recorded.
-Gemini in particular contributed the key structural theorem of the residual phase (6→10 Gap + N(x) extension formula).
+The Quantum Excess Conjecture, the Freedom Theorem, the Distance Theorem, the 6→10 Gap Theorem, the OA(12,5,4,1) reduction, and the Pair Theorem (k≤5) were all subjected to multi-AI audit before being recorded.
+Gemini in particular contributed the two key structural theorems of the residual phase (6→10 Gap with N(x) extension formula, and the Pair Theorem k≤5 derived 27 April night).

 ---